androlo/standard-contracts/README.md

 contract AnotherTestC is C {

-    // Return a part of S that we need for this test. function h(uint a) returns (bool ret) {
+    // Return a boolean that is true only if all "assertions" are true. function h(uint a) returns (bool ret) {
         var s = S(a);
         g(s);